AaronAcerboni/planet.js/README.md

 `node server.js`

+Currently planet.js can aggregate data and has a simple URL router setup.

+eg. `localhost:8888/feeds or localhost:8888/`

+or `localhost:8888/[aggregationname]/[year]/[month]`

+###Setup###

 - **Think about your testing location.** All require statements are written to look for `"/planet.js"`.
 So stick a `planet.js` directory in your root if you want to get up and running quickly.

 - **Setup your MongoDB database.** By default planet.js looks for the `test` database.
 That is referenced in `core/store.js` & `core/router.js`.

 - **Prepare your aggregations.** By default the `aggregations.json` config looks at the planet.js research & development blogs, gawker for RSS and listens out for tweets using twitter account planetjstest.

-Currently planet.js can aggregate data and has a simple URL router setup.

-eg. `localhost:8888/feeds or localhost:8888/`

-or `localhost:8888/[aggregationname]/[year]/[month]`

 ###Versions and Dependencies###